 Zoned Block Device Support

-In many cases, the configuration file for the running kernel can be found under
+distributions, the configuration file for the running kernel can be

-/boot directory and/or within the directory containing the kernel modules.
+/boot directory or in the directory containing the

-In such case, the following commands allow testing if the installed kernel supports zoned block devices.
+The following commands test whether your installed kernel supports zoned block devices.

 # cat /boot/config-`uname -r` | grep CONFIG_BLK_DEV_ZONED CONFIG_BLK_DEV_ZONED=y

 # cat /lib/modules/`uname -r`/config | grep CONFIG_BLK_DEV_ZONED CONFIG_BLK_DEV_ZONED=y

 If the output of one of these commands is